Your 2 Week Old Baby – Development, Milestones & Care

 At times, the tear duct of a baby could be blocked, causing the eyes to fill with water occasionally.
 This is not a condition to worry about unless there seem to be signs of an eye infection.
 In such a case, your doctor might recommend baby safe eye drops.

-Leaving poop in the diaper for long times can result in such a rash.
-Keep the area airy and change diapers regularly while making sure that the area stays hygienic.
+Not removing the soiled diaper for long can result in a diaper rash.
+To keep your baby safe, keep the area airy and change diapers regularly while making sure that the area stays hygienic.

-At two weeks, your baby might seem to grow a lot within a few days.
-With increased feedings and weight gain, you will know that your baby is on his way to being a healthy child, and you will get to enjoy wonderful days with him in the time to come.
+At two weeks, your baby seems so delicate and fragile.
+But as he grows and gains weight, you will know that your baby is on his way to being a healthy child, and you will get to enjoy wonderful days with him in the time to come.

 Previous Week: 1 Week Old Baby